Alex Kirilloff Player Props: Twins vs. Royals

 Alex Kirilloff At The Plate

-- Kirilloff has eight doubles, four home runs and 21 walks while batting .277.
+- Kirilloff has eight doubles, four home runs and 21 walks while hitting .278.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.